franci301/PortfolioProjects/README.md

 VERSION1.py:
 This is a graphing calculator that I made for my coursework in year 13.
 It demonstrated the use of GUI's but is quite inefficient in the code.
 I will come back to this and modify it.

+Source code to other projects will be made available soon.